leonardssh/vscord/README.md

 To contribute to this repository, feel free to create a new fork of the repository and submit a pull request.

-1. Fork / Clone and select the `main` branch.
+1. Fork / Clone the `main` branch.
 2. Create a new branch in your fork.
 3. Make your changes.
 4. Commit your changes, and push them.